World Apart

 "World Apart" (ワールドアパート, Wārudo Apāto) is a song by Japanese rock band Asian Kung-Fu Generation.
 It was released as the second single of their third studio album, Fanclub, on February 15, 2006.
 The song is unique for a number of reasons.
-Not only was it the first single AKG released following their ten-year anniversary, it also became their first number-one single, debuting at the top of the Oricon charts.
+Not only was it the first single AKG released following their tenth anniversary, it also became their first number-one single, debuting at the top of the Oricon charts.
 The song's b-side, "Uso to Wonderland," was also the first recording in which Kensuke Kita held the position of lead singer.

 Music video

 The music video for "World Apart" was directed by Nobuyuki Matsukawa, with planning by Atsushi Masachika and Satoshi Iwashita.